Stage 2 Draft / February 26, 2025

 10. Let evaluationList be a new empty List.

-11. For each ModuleRequest Record required of module.[[RequestedModules]], do
+11. For each ModuleRequest Record request of module.[[RequestedModules]], do

 1. Let additionalModules be GatherAsynchronousTransitiveDependencies(requiredModule).